Steve-Mcl/node-red-contrib-omron-fins/README.md

 ## Data formats and conversion

-NOTES
-* This node returns a buffer, 16bit signed or 16bit unsigned data for WD addresses only.
-* This node returns a buffer, boolean (true/false) or 1/0 for BIT addresses only.
-While this may seem restrictive, it is a deliberate design decision to keep the node mean and lean.

-### Read on...

 As I use multiple PLCs and didn't want to write boolean / 32bit / float / double functionality into each node (it's best to keep things atomic and good at what they do) so I wrote a separate second node for handling data conversions.